Light in correlated disordered media: Mesoscopic and near-field effects

 The first, generally accepted, mechanism is that photonic gaps build up from interference between counterpropagating waves on a periodic lattice, thereby placing long-range structural correlations at the core of the picture.
 It is the photonic analog of the nearly free electron model in solid-state physics~\cite{kittel1976introduction}.
 Formally, the Bloch modes -- the eigenmodes of periodic systems -- result from a coupling between forward and backward propagating planewaves on the periodic lattice~\cite{yeh1988optical}.
 In spectral gaps, they form stationary patterns that do not carry energy (in the lossless case) due to a backscattering phenomenon with precise phase-matching condition.
 Their propagation constant is complex, leading to a damping of an incident wave in the specular direction, without scattering.
 Photonic (band) gaps in 1D media, or in one particular direction in a 2D or 3D photonic crystal \cite{spry1986theoretical}, can exist even for vanishingly small refractive index contrasts.
 Omnidirectional gaps in higher dimensions requires higher contrasts and a finely-optimized structure and morphology~\cite{joannopoulos2011photonic}.
 Because such spectral gaps are created by long-range periodicity, they are expected to be very sensitive to lattice deformations.

 The second proposed mechanism is that photonic gaps are formed by coupled resonances between short-range correlated neighboring scatterers.
 It is the photonic analog of the tight-binding model in solid-state physics, developed in particular to explain the origin of the electronic density of states of amorphous semiconductors~\cite{weaire1971existence}.
-Intuitively, similarly to the level repulsion observed in a pair of coupled resonances, interaction between nearest neighbors in ensembles of identical resonators may ``push'' the states of the coupled system away from the resonant frequency, provided that the coupling energy is sufficiently high.
+Intuitively, similarly to the level repulsion observed in a pair of coupled resonances, interaction between nearest neighbors in ensembles of identical resonators may ``push'' the states of the coupled system away from the resonant frequency.
+This is typically obtained with high refractive index Mie scatterers at moderate densities in low refractive index media.
 In this picture, the interaction between distant resonators, and thus long-range structural correlations, are irrelevant.
-As a consequence, one expects photonic gaps to exist in both periodic and disordered systems, provided that the resonances of the individual scatterers and the coupling constant between scatterers remain nearly the same throughout the entire structure.
+As a consequence, one expects photonic gaps to exist in both periodic and disordered systems, provided that the resonances of the individual scatterers and the coupling coefficient between scatterers remain nearly constant throughout the entire structure.
+Care should however be taken regarding the analogy with the electronic tight-binding model due to the polarized nature of light waves~\cite{monsarrat2022pseudogap}.